denten-books/plain-text/0-chapter.md

 thought, *Plain Text* introduces a method of textual microanalysis.
 Where distant reading perceives patterns across large-scale copora, microanalysis breaks textuality down into its minute constituent components.
-It is at this scale that I find readers and writers in danger of becoming fundamentally alienated from the immediate material contexts of knowledge production.
+It is at this scale that I find readers and writers becoming fundamentally alienated from the immediate material contexts of knowledge production.
 Mine is not however a post-human materialism of the kind that privileges an object's point view.
 On the contrary, the book aims to remove the aura of fetishism that attaches itself to literary--computational artifacts and to complex systems that mediate the textual encounter.

 Critical theory, at its best, aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
 As such, it is one of our most